New Electric Buses for Cross-Causeway Commuters

 What we know:

-- Midday trips between the Davis Campus and UC Davis Health will include the following stops along P (westbound) and Q (eastbound) streets:
+- Some peak-hour trips between the Davis Campus and UC Davis Health will include stops along P, Q & R streets.

 Route details being proposed:

-Stops on the Davis Campus in front of the Mondavi Center and GBSF.
+Stops on the Davis Campus in front of the Mondavi Center, GBSF and the Silo.

 Adding a stop at the Mace Blvd.
 Park & Ride (near Mace Boulevard & I-80 interchange).